GlenKPeterson/Paguro/README.md

 ### Q: Why Java instead of another/better JVM language?

 [Why Java?](https://github.com/GlenKPeterson/Paguro/wiki/Why-is-UncleJim-written-in-Java%3F)
+That said, this could become a Kotlin-based project.

 # Future Development Ideas (as of 2017-09-10)
 1. Make all collections sub-classes of Kotlin's collections